 Fishes should be sampled with a pelagic and beam trawl.
 The target species are polar cod (Boreogadus saida), capelin (Mallotus villosus) and Atlantic cod (Gadus morhua).
 If other fish species (that can form seabird prey) are abundant, then these should be considered as well.
 Samples should be taken of muscle and liver of fishes (maximum size <25).
 Biometrics, such as total length, whole fish weight, liver weight, age (otoliths), sex, maturation, reproductive stage and gross pathology (parasites, etc.) should be recorded.
-GIT should be sampled for diet and microplastic analyses.
+GIT should be sampled diet and microplastic analyses.
 Carefully write location and type of tissue (M - muscle, L - liver) on the bags and vials.
-Fill in data at the end of each dav in а excel file.
-Always wear gloves and clean the dissection equipment between each fish with Ethanol.
+Fill at the end of each day in Always wear gloves and clean the dissection equipment between each fish with Ethanol.